Myopia Management and Myopia Progression Assessments

 Myopia (commonly known as short-sightedness) causes distance objects to appear blurred.
 It usually occurs when the eye becomes too long to focus properly.
 Some eye growth is normal during early to mid-childhood.
 Eye growth in myopic children is often faster and continues for longer than it does in children without myopia.

 For many the primary concern about becoming short-sighted is inconvenience.
 The more short-sighted a person becomes the more essential their glasses or contact lenses become to function normally.
 Stronger spectacle lenses are also thicker and heavier to wear.
 More importantly however, is the fact that people with myopia are at dramatically increased risk of certain eye conditions including retinal detachment, cataract, glaucoma and macular degeneration.
 The more short-sighted a person is, the longer the eye and so the higher the risk of these complications.

 Why do children become short-sighted?

-Research into myopia has shown that eye growth and therefore myopia progression is caused by the way light falls onto the peripheral retina.
+Research into myopia has shown that eye growth and therefore myopia progression is influenced by the way light falls onto the peripheral retina.
 In a normal eye the peripheral light is focused on or near to the retina.
-In a short-sighted eye, light is focused behind the peripheral retina.
+In a short-sighted eye light is focused behind the peripheral retina.
 This peripheral defocus drives eye growth and myopia progression.
 Normal spectacle and contact lenses do not change the way light hits the peripheral retina and so do nothing to slow progression.